OpenLiberty/open-liberty-operator/doc/troubleshooting.md

   $ oc describe olapp my-liberty-app
   ```

+## Known Issues

+- Auto scaling does not work as expected.
+The changes made to `Deployment` by `Horizontal Pod Autoscaler` are reversed. ([#68](https://github.com/application-stacks/runtime-component-operator/issues/68))
+- Operator might crash on startup when optional CRDs API group (eg. serving.knative.dev/v1alpha1) is available, but actual CRD (Knative Service) is not present. ([#66](https://github.com/application-stacks/runtime-component-operator/issues/66))

-### Problem Scenarios
+### Problem scenarios

+Use the following information to help you resolve problems with application deployment.

 #### Single Sign-on (SSO)

-   -  _Problem_: Updated a value in the SSO Secret.
-But the application is still using the old value.
+   -  _Problem_: A key-value pair in the `Secret` for SSO was updated, but the application still uses the old value.
-      - Solution: Remove the key & value pair from the Secret, save the Secret, add them back and save the Secret.
+      - Solution: Delete the key-value pair, save the SSO secret, add the key back with the new value, and then save the SSO secret again.
-      - Explanation: Updating the value of an existing key in the SSO Secret is not propagated to the application by the Kubernetes Deployment (since the values are passed down to container as environment variables with references to keys in Secret).
-Deleting the key & value pair and adding it back will force the Deployment to restart the pod running the application.
+      - Explanation: Kubernetes `Deployment` does not propagate to an applicaion an updated value of an existing key that is in the `Secret`.
+The reason is that values are passed to the container as environment variables that have references to keys in the `Secret`.
+Deleting the key-value pair and adding it back forces the deployment to restart the pod that runs the application.